-Why minor in Creative Writing?
+Why Minor in Creative Writing at PBA?

 Because you love to write; and enhancing your creative abilities can lead to greater success in any vocation.
 Creative writers at PBA have many opportunities to engage in academic, extracurricular and professional venues to bolster their skills and enjoy fellowship.